nikochiko/df-wizard-chess/README.rst

 a platform to learn, or a platform to further develop your prowess.
 See `🧐 How do you do it?`_ for the technical details.

-The app will first be made available as a Google Action.
+Wizard Chess is already available as a `Google Action <https://assistant.google.com/services/a/uid/0000003ba609b4ff>`_!
+See `😃 Where can I use it?`_ to know more.

 🧐 How do you do it?
 ===================